roman-supercode/project-movie-mania/README.md

   - Login with Google

-Watch and try it on: 👇👇👇
+Watch and try it out: 👇👇👇

 https://super-movie-mania.netlify.app/